 The Longshore and Harbor Workers’ Compensation Act

 If you work in a harbor setting, this law provides a federal workers’ compensation program, similar to state programs.
 You do not have to prove any negligence to qualify under this law.
+Rather than filing a lawsuit, you make a workers’ compensation claim.

 The Outer Continental Shelf Lands Act